fortrabbit/help/docs/deployment-file-v2.md

 When developing pre/post scripts, it helps if you are able to execute them once and see what they do.
 To that end you can use [remote SSH commands](/remote-ssh-execution-pro).

+Bear in mind the pre script won't have access to dependencies/libraries, since composer hasn't ran at that time!

 ## Multi staging use case

 To allow using a single git repo with [multiple remotes](multi-staging) you can use an App name based deployment file name.